ibm-cloud-docs/cloud-object-storage/getting-started.md

 2. Follow the steps to provision your instance in order to **Create a bucket**, choosing a unique name.
 All buckets in all regions across the globe share a single namespace.
 Ensure that you have the [correct permissions](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-iam-bucket-permissions) to create a bucket.

-   **Note**: When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII).
-PII is information that can identify any user (natural person) by name, location, or any other means.
+   When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII). **Note:** PII is information that can identify any user (natural person) by name, location, or any other means.
    {: tip}

 3. Choose a wanted [level of _resiliency_](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) first, and then a _location_ where you would like your data to be physically stored.
 Resiliency refers to the scope and scale of the geographic area across which your data is distributed. _Cross Region_ resiliency spreads your data across several metropolitan areas, while _Regional_ resiliency spreads data across a single metropolitan area.
 A _Single Data Center_ distributes data across devices within a single site only.